-The lexico-syntactic patterns can also be used for testing the semantic relation between the QF and the unit expression used in the answer candidate as the numerical expression.
-We used the patterns of regular expression "QF AUX num UNIT", where AUX is an auxiliary word, num is a number (a sequence of digits) and UNIT is a unit expression in the answer candidate.
-Murata[11] used similar patterns for extracting semantic relations between QF and the unit expression from corora, though, again, we used such patterns not for extracting but for testing the relations.
+The lexico-syntactic patterns can also be used for examining the semantic relation between the QF and the unit expression used in the answer candidate.
+We use the regular expression "QF AUX num UNIT", in which AUX is an auxiliary word, num is a number (a sequence of digits) and UNIT is a unit expression in an answer candidate.
+Murata et al. [11] used similar patterns for extracting semantic relations between the QF and the unit expression from corpora, though, again, we used such patterns not for extracting but for examining the relations.